Ko tatou ara ako

 Kauri classroom (Pakiri Pathway)

-Ākonga work closely with whaea Ingrid, whaea Raewyn and whaea Di in a mixed-aged setting.
+Ākonga work closely with matua Nigel and whaea Raewyn in a mixed-aged setting.
 Independence is nurtured in the ākonga as they make choices about their learning through a 'must do, can do' structure.
 Small group workshops and independent instruction offers personalised learning.
 The ākonga follow their interests through the Reading, Writing and Maths Program.

 Kōwhai classroom (Montessori Pathway)